Yandex Cloud

 RawRaw

-This format allows reading file contents in raw form.
+This format allows you to read the contents of files without any conversion.
 This data can then be split into rows and columns and processed via YQL.

 Use this format when Yandex Query's built-in data parsing capabilities are insufficient.